For 2012 election-related commentary, please see these recent posts :

 Since the second half of the twentieth century to 2008, however, migration has shifted back toward the “Sunbelt” and to newly expanding cities of the South.
 Economic development, modernization, and advent of air conditioning played their parts in drawing people from the faltering “Rustbelt” economies of the North.
 As a result, the expanding metropolises of the Sunbelt have seen the greatest gains in electoral strength within their respective states.

-The graphic below shows some of these changes since 1980.
+The graphic below (no longer shows some of these changes since 1980.
 Each bubble represents the size of the electorate (people who vote) in each individual county and the color represents the two-party victor (no third parties).
 Remember, counties vary wildly by geographic area and population — some of largest by land area and population are in Southern California and some major metropolitan centers, like New York City, are split between county jurisdictions.

 Growth in Southern California, Miami, Phoenix, Dallas, Houston, and other areas of the Sunbelt has been the most dramatic.
 Many of the cities of the South have also grown more Democratic since 1980.
 As a result, the recent electoral college shifts and reapportionment of House seats to states in the South isn’t necessarily a boon for Republicans, as some have suggested.
 Much of the growth in the Sunbelt occurred in major, Democratic-leaning cities.